The Effects and Recovery from Founders Syndrome

 1. Typically, the chief executive will notify the board chair or other board member.
 The chair should immediately notify the rest of the board members in the next board meeting.

-2. Attempt to negotiate a four-week-notice period from the chief executive.
+2. Attempt to negotiate a four-week notice period from the chief executive.
 It’s not unlikely that there will be a period without a new chief executive.
-This procedure will help guide through that period.
+This procedure will help guide you through that period.